-More than 70 million Americansabout 1 in 4are younger than 18, the age group commonly referred to as juveniles.
+More than 70 million Americansabout 1 in 4are younger than 18.
 This age group has increased consistently since the mid-1980s and is projected to continue increasing until at least 2060.
-However, different segments of the juvenile population will increase at different rates.
+However, different segments of the youth population will increase at different rates.
 As the at-risk population changes, the juvenile justice system will likewise change.
 This section provides basic statistics necessary to understand these population changes.

 Changes in population, though, make up only part of the picture.
 Social changes caused by moving populations, changing economic conditions, and changing social climate (i.e., education, health care, etc.) will also have an impact on delinquency and the juvenile justice system.
 This section provides additional information on these and other issues to motivate and develop a more complete understanding of delinquency and the problems facing youth.
 Delinquency, risk behaviors, and desistance take place within a larger social context.